14 Easy To Install Residential Exterior Handrail Ideas

 During the Winter season there’s often the risk of slipping in the ice or snow.
 We understand that your front porch can be especially dangerous, and how important it is to have an outdoor handrail that extends the entire length of your landing and stairs.
-Our customer, Paul, built this great looking handrail for his front door and chose to use the 55-77 obtuse angle fitting in combination with a C50 Simple Rail kit.
+Our customer, Paul, built this great looking handrail for his front door and chose to use the 55-77 obtuse angle fitting in combination with a Classic Adjustable Simple Rail Handrail Kit.
 He added an extra upright to allow for his railing to extend the entire length of his landing and stairs.

 2. Front Porch Handrail